bianhezhen/trireme-kubernetes/README.md

 ## Kubernetes and Trireme

-Kubernetes does not enforce natively NetworkPolicies and requires a third party solution to do so.
+Kubernetes does not enforce natively NetworkPolicies and requires a third party solution/controller to do so.

 Unlike most of the traditional solutions, Trireme is not tight together with a complex networking solution.
 It therefore gives you the freedom to use one Networking implementation if needed and another NetworkPolicy provider.
+It acts as the controller to enforce the defined Kubernetes network policies.

 Trireme-kubernetes does not rely on any distributed control-plane or setup (no need to plug into `etcd`).
-Enforcement is performed directly on every node without any shared state propagation (more info at  [Trireme ](https://github.com/aporeto-inc/trireme))
+Enforcement is performed directly on every node without any shared state propagation (more info at  [Trireme ](https://github.com/aporeto-inc/trireme-lib))

 ## Advanced deployment and installation options.

 Trireme-Kubernetes [can be deployed](https://github.com/aporeto-inc/trireme-kubernetes/tree/master/deployment) as:

 * Fully managed by Kubernetes as a `daemonSet`. (recommended deployment)